Jodah-0807/alx-zero_day/README.md

-I am YET to be a SOFTWARE ENGINEER
+I am YET to be a SOFTWARE ENGINEER.